Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-intro-to-statistical-inference-for-bioinformatics.md

 - Vehicle vs treatment
 - Control vs diseased

 Importantly, linear models are capable of incorportaing categorical variables as predictors.
-Lets consider another example, where we have gene expression levels for gene X measured in 20 healthy tissues, and 20 diseased tissues, and we wish to use a linear model to explore the relation between gene expression and disease status.
+Lets consider another example, where we have gene expression levels for gene X measured in 20 healthy tissues, and 20 diseased tissues, and we wish to use a linear model to explore the relationship between gene expression and disease status.

 ```r
 # read in the example data